JordanMarr/ReactiveElmish.Avalonia/README.md

 My vision for this library departs from the typical "monolithic" Elmish app.
 Instead, it uses more of a modular Elmish approach where each view model can run its own Elmish loop.

 At the heart of V2 is the new `ReactiveElmishViewModel` base class, which inherits `ReactiveUI.ReactiveObject`.
 Instead of using the V1 bindings, you now create a more standard view model that has bindable properties.
-A new `BindModel` method will take care of binding your view model properties to Elmish model projections.
+A new `Bind` method will take care of binding your view model properties to Elmish model projections.

 ![image](https://github.com/JordanMarr/Elmish.Avalonia/assets/1030435/8e989018-3b81-443e-b782-d06f52067654)